One Door Closes, and Another Door Opens!

 While the coffee harvest was small, the honey flowed and the kids had fun picking and selling lychee roadside at Blair Estate.

 Our wonderful honey is still flowing as the bees require little effort outside of harvest days.
 Most of the work involves harvesting, and bottling the honey.
 The farm kids, Jessica and Jorgen, continue to oversee those tasks as they earn money to fund their many great adventures in life!
 Chocolate production continues to grow, and our inventory is bursting as we hope in the future to sell our chocolate commercially.

-In closing it has always been our intent to sell all of our products from the but that initiative, like the distillery, was stalled as a result of Kauai County government ignoring a State law passed in 2012 that explicitly allows farmers to sell their value added crops from their farms.
+In closing it has always been our intent to sell all of our products from the farm, but that initiative, like the distillery, was stalled as a result of Kauai County government ignoring a State law passed in 2012 that explicitly allows farmers to sell their value added crops from their farms.
 This effort has turned into a nearly three year legal struggle as we wait on lawyers, the fifth circuit court in Kauai, and commissions to rule on our fate.
 It is unfortunate that the County of Kauai stands in the way of small farmers moving forward in both agricultural manufacturing and selling direct to the public on their farms.
 With the high cost of a runaway and heavily speculated real estate market, an escalating housing crisis, low minimum wages, and the availability of skilled workers the central focus of government remains to be tourism and collecting taxes from wealthy land owners exploiting agricultural lands.
 Despite all of this, LBD Coffee has and will continue to fight for its rights and push forward with the many great products we grow, manufacture, and market.
 We have great confidence that all of these issues will eventually reach a head, and that LBD will continue growth on its farms.

 Perhaps 2020 will be the year that brings accountability to local government and its non support of island farming into the public spotlight!